google/picatrix/docs/Installation.md

-Also remember that all notebooks you create inside the container that are not part of the `data` folder, that is that are created inside the container itself will be deleted once the container is upgraded.
-It is therefore recommended to create all notebooks that you wish to store inside the `data` folder of the container (which is mapped to a folder on the host).
+Also remember that all notebooks you create inside the container that are not part of the `data` folder, that is that are created inside the container itself will be **deleted** once the container is upgraded.
+It is therefore recommended to **create all notebooks that you wish to store** inside the `data` folder of the container (which is mapped to a folder on the host).
+Also the base folder is now not even writable by the picatrix user, to prevent people from accidentally using it.

 ### Upgrade Container